Tokyo Metropolitan Murders: Case overview

 Because of this circumstantial evidence, the media preemptively labeled Ono as the actual killer.
-Among the most notable headlines were "False genius, captive life" (Asahi Shimbun), "Habitual thief, calm liar" (Mainichi Shimbun), "A devil's face behind honesty" (Tokyo Times) and "The silly criminal Ono is the killer" (Tokyo Shimbun).
+Among the most notable headlines were "False genius, captive life" (Asahi Shimbun), "Habitual thief, calm liar" (Mainichi Shimbun), "A devil's face behind honesty" (Tokyo Times), and "The silly criminal Ono is the killer" (Tokyo Shimbun).
 There were also reports about an alleged victim identifying Ono as the attacker, as she had recognized him by his large penis.
-However, since there were cases in which the perpetrator's blood type wasn't O- and the targeted victims' age groups varied, speculations remained whether all 11 cases were actually connected or not.
+However, since there were cases in which the perpetrator's blood type wasn't O− and the targeted victims' age groups varied, speculations remained whether all 11 cases were actually connected or not.
 In one case, taking place in Katsushika, was later resolved and the killer identified as another man, not Ono as it was suspected.

 In March 1975, Ono contacted the Relief Liaison Center for help with his conviction, claiming that he had never killed anyone.
 In response, Kensaburo Hasegawa established the Etsuo Ono Relief Society.
-According to Shun Nakajima (a pseudonym for journalist Kenichi Asano), the Chiba Prefectural Police and other journalists thoroughly investigated whether Ono's relatives and friends were burakumin, in effort to prevent backlash similar to the preceding Sayama incident.
+According to Shun Nakajima (a pseudonym for journalist Kenichi Asano), the Chiba Prefectural Police and other journalists thoroughly investigated whether Ono's relatives and friends were burakumin, in an effort to prevent backlash similar to the preceding Sayama incident.
 It was later determined that no such relation ever existed.

 According to Ono, he was threatened into signing a fake confession by the investigators, who had tortured him.
-He alleged that he had been pressed against the victim's corpse, face and mortuary tablet in the interrogation room; was burned with incense and cigarettes; left with open windows during mid-winter; and had had his hair pulled out.
+He alleged that he had been pressed against the victim's corpse, face, and mortuary tablet in the interrogation room; was burned with incense and cigarettes; left with open windows during mid-winter; and had had his hair pulled out.

 At the first trial in 1986, he was convicted and sentenced to life imprisonment, but at a later trial in 1991, his confession was put into question, and he was subsequently acquitted of the murder.
 Immediately after his release, Ono was regarded as a hero across the country.